 The Final Goal and The Final Cause

-Brahman is seen as the Formal Cause as part of the metaphysical ordering principles inherent in the design of the cosmos and also as the source of Dharma.
+Brahman is seen as the Formal Cause as part of the metaphysical ordering principles inherent in the cosmos’ design and as the source of Dharma.

 Brahman – The Ultimate Reality

 As mentioned times and again, Brahman is the source of everything, and thus all the reality has the source in Brahman.
 Everything grounds to Brahman, and that all reality has its ultimate repose.
-Hindu Dharma, as a philosophy, as well as a religion, is thriving towards this reality known as Brahman, both consciously and exclusively.(Last Updated On: February 11, 2020)
+Hindu Dharma, as a philosophy and a religion, is thriving towards this reality known as Brahman, both consciously and exclusively.(Last Updated On: October 20, 2021)